25 member EU delegation set to visit J&K today

 EU delegation meets PM Modi ahead of planned J&K visit

 "If EU delegation visit to Kashmir can be facilitated by #BJP Govt then why can't Indian Leaders belonging to Opposition Parties visit #Kashmir?
-Indians have to knock door of Supreme Court to visit Kashmir & EU delegation is welcomed by PMO, Why no level playing field?" he asked on Twitter.
+Indians have to knock the door of Supreme Court to visit Kashmir & EU delegation is welcomed by PMO, Why no level playing field?" he asked on Twitter.

 Prime Minister Modi met the EU leaders on Monday and told them that urgent action was needed against those supporting and sponsoring terrorism.
 He also said that there should be zero tolerance for terrorism.

-Expressing hope that the parliamentarians' visit to various parts of the country will be fruitful, Modi said the visit to Jammu and Kashmir should give them a better understanding of the cultural and religious diversity of the regions of Jammu, Kashmir and Ladakh, a statement issued by the Prime Minister's Office said.
+Expressing hope that the parliamentarians' visit to various parts of the country will be fruitful, Modi said the visit to J&K should give them a better understanding of the cultural and religious diversity of the regions of Jammu, Kashmir and Ladakh, a statement issued by the Prime Minister's Office said.

-The prime minister also hoped that it will give them a clear view of the development and governance priorities for the region, it said.
+The Prime Minister also hoped that it will give them a clear view of the development and governance priorities for the region, it said.